kubernetes/enhancements/keps/sig-network/4444-service-traffic-distribution/README.md

 Implementations SHOULD support the standard values.
 While some flexibility in interpretation is permitted, implementations should aim to align their behavior with the described intent of these preferences as closely as possible.

-NOTE: Implementations reserve the right to refine the behavior associated with any heuristic, including standard heuristics.
-This means the behavior enabled by values such as `PreferClose` might evolve over time, and some evolutions might interpret the heuristic goals slightly differently.
-For example, in the case of `PreferClose`, an implementation might initially route traffic within the zone without considering endpoint overload, while a future refinement could introduce feedback mechanisms to detect overload and route traffic outside the zone when necessary, optimizing overall performance.
-The decision of what constitutes an "improvement" remains at the discretion of the implementation.

 ### User Stories